Do Go On - 314 - The Oak Island Mystery

 It was just that it was complicated.

-In the end, you went with chronological and I liked that.
+In the end, you went with chronological, and I like that.

 Yeah, I love that about myself as well.

-curse came from yeah or why it specifically says seven people will seven men will die
+Or why it specifically says seven men will die,

 Have a dig in your final days.